Violin Sonatas from the 20th Century

 Notes on the Movements

 Also the often really furious second movement often reminds me of Prokofiev’s op.80.
-Though occasionally it also seems to allude to Prokofiev’s Peter and the Wolf, i.e., there are also almost folklorist aspects to this music.
+Though occasionally it also seems to allude to Peter and the Wolf, also by Sergei Prokofiev.
+In other words: there are also almost folklorist aspects to this music.

 The third and longest movement is an absolute beauty, with a chorale-like theme that strongly reminds me of the second movement in Alban Berg’s Violin Concerto “To the Memory of an Angel”.
 A marvelous piece, even though it’s definitely not music which one just listens to “en passant”!
 The difficulties in the piano part are horrific.
 I’m impressed by the performance of both Lydia Mordkovich and the late Clifford Benson (1946 – 2007).